mattacton/smart-cipher-kata/README.md

 ## Requirement 3 - Singular Vowels

-Vowels are not translated one for one as consonants.
+Vowels are not translated one for one as consonants are.
 Instead vowels are denoted by the consonants surrounding them.
 In the cipher a repeated letter where one is upper case and the other lower case, denotes that a vowel is next to the lower case letter.

 For example the word "be" would be converted to "Rr".